-Your doctor takes a complete health history.
+Your healthcare provider will take a complete health history.
 Be sure to mention any recent trips and what you ate before you became ill.
-Keep in mind that symptoms may not appear for a day or two after you become infected.
+Keep in mind that symptoms may not appear for a day or 2 after you become infected.
 You may be asked to provide a sample of your stool.
 This is sent to a lab for testing.
-Don’t forget to check with your doctor or hospital emergency department to learn the test results.
-In some cases, you will be asked to see your doctor for follow-up care.
+Don’t forget to check with your provider or hospital emergency department to learn the test results.
+In some cases, you will be asked to see your provider for follow-up care.

 Replacing fluids lost through diarrhea and vomiting is important for a full recovery.
 If you are very dehydrated, you may need fluids through an IV (intravenous) line in the hospital.

-Your doctor will prescribe antibiotics only if your symptoms are caused by certain types of bacteria.
+Your healthcare provider will prescribe antibiotics only if your symptoms are caused by certain types of bacteria.